What is next for the Elk Trail School...

 Fall 2022 – Convert house to camper housing & open Cafeteria to cook and serve groups

-January 2023 – The bell tower (cupola) will be replaced so roof leaks stop, funded by the Kinsman Foundation
+Fall 2023 – House renovations complete hosting our first group in October.
+The bell tower (cupola) will be replaced so roof leaks stop, funded by the Kinsman Foundation and S&S Sheetmetal

 April 2025 – First multiple class Outdoor School program hosted on site in newly completed renovations